-Starting at 2am PST on December 24th, The NORAD Tracks Santa® Operations Center will be in full swing.
-While kids are getting excited by the live updates of Santa's whereabouts as he travels the world delivering presents; it's also a great chance to harness that excitement and incorporate fun lessons.
+Starting at 2am PST on December 24th, Santa Trackers will be in full swing.
+While kids are getting excited by the live updates of Santa's whereabouts as he travels the world delivering presents; it's also a great chance to harness that excitement and incorporate fun and educational lessons.

 Geography: Dust off that globe or unfurl that world map to track Santa's whereabouts.
 Show them how to use a map, longitude and latitude, equator, compass rose, time zones, and more.
 If you have a compass or other navigational equipment, now is a great time to introduce these tools to your kids.